 – Going veggie (although I do still occasionally include small fish and mollusca).
 I have also cut down on dairy products, going mainly without one of my old faves, cheese, and cutting out milk all together.
 Though having been brought up in a family who keep organically-fed free-range chickens, I am still very happy to eat truly free-range eggs.

 – Going without a phone.
 This happened accidentally to begin with.
-In late 2013 I broke my phone, but I loved the resulting phone-free few weeks so much that I have not replaced it since, nor do I want to.
+I broke my phone, but I loved the resulting phone-free few weeks so much that I have not replaced it since, nor do I want to.
 That said, I do use a tablet, so it’s not like I’m completely app-free!
 However, the amount of time I used to waste just flicking through pointless distractions on the phone has now gone.
 The tablet I tend to use only when I ‘need’ it as opposed to using it simply because it’s on my person.
 There’s a brilliant article by Sarah Irving that articulates rather well some cases against needing a smartphone.

 – Around the same time as the two above I also decided to stop drinking.
 I was never a particularly heavy drinker, nor have I had alcohol-related problems.
 I just felt that I wanted to find more time in my life to concentrate on other passions.
 Since stopping, the change I’ve felt has been remarkable.
 I feel a lot more alert, more creative, have a much greater sense of get-up-and-go about me and have indeed found more time to put in to other hobbies.
 It’s not that I’ve sacrificed any level of socialising either (The extra time has been made up more from the days after a night out rather than the night out itself).
 In fact, it’s probably done the opposite.
 I’m lucky in that I went though a period as a teenager where I’d go out with my school mates, who’d all be drinking, and I wouldn’t because at that time I was aiming to pursue a career in professional sport.
 I suppose doing that at that time in my life made it known to me that I could go out and have fun without requiring alcohol.
 While that may seem obvious to some, I know many people who can’t face the idea of letting their hair down without needing alcohol to enable them to do so.
 One extra thing that may have helped me here is that I’ve never felt inhibited to dance, so that definitely helps!!!